BhavyeMathur/goopylib-v1/README.md

 ### Projects made using Goopy

-As these are entire projects, I have not supplied the code for these.
-If you want to look at example projects with code, skip to the next section 'Examples'.
+As these are entire projects with a lot of code and non-goopy elements, I have not supplied the code.
+But, if you want to look at example projects with code, skip to the next section 'Examples'.

 **1. A Pac-Man Recreation**

-I worked on this as a school project and used the goopy library to fully functional Pac-Man Game! (and an arcade too) Pac-Man runs around while the ghosts (all animated of course) chase after him!
+I worked on this as a school project and used the goopy library to create fully functional Pac-Man Game! (and an arcade too!)
+Pac-Man runs around while the ghosts (all animated of course) chase after him!
 He must collect all the pellets and fruits to go on to the next level.

 ![Pac-Man Screenshot](https://raw.githubusercontent.com/BhavyeMathur/goopylib/master/Examples/Pac-Man.png)